Boston Architectural College: Boston Architectural College (2006–present)

-The former Back Bay Police Station Division 16 was built in 1887 and subsequently served as home to Boston's Institute of Contemporary Art.
-The building now includes student meeting spaces, studios, a lecture hall and a gallery.
-It also features, for the first time, a universally accessible entrance through the front doors of the building."

 Academics

 The Boston Architectural College consists of four schools: School of Architecture, School of Interior Architecture, School of Landscape Architecture, and School of Design Studies.
-The College also offers classes through the Sustainable Design Institute (SDI) and the Continuing Education program.
+The college also offers classes through the Sustainable Design Institute (SDI) and the Continuing Education program.

 Sustainable Design Institute

 The Sustainable Design Institute (SDI) offers a completely online program of graduate-level courses, developed with Building Green, conferring certificates in sustainable design.
 Many courses are accepted for AIA Sustainable Design/Health, Safety, Welfare Learning Continuing Education Units; many have been approved as part of the US Green Building Council's Education Providers Program, and offer continuing education credits for LEED APs, and most are accepted by the Royal Institute of British Architects for Continuing Professional Development.

 Landscape Institute

 The Landscape Institute offers continuing education courses in landscape design, landscape design history, landscape preservation, and planting design and is the longest running program of its kind.

 The Landscape Design Program was established through the Radcliffe Seminars in 1970.
-It was the result of positive feedback from a 1968 lecture at Radcliffe, "The Intellectual History of Garden Art."
+It was the result of positive feedback from a 1968 lecture at Radcliffe, The Intellectual History of Garden Art.
 The institute moved to Harvard University's Arnold Arboretum in 2002 and would later become a part of the BAC in 2009.
 Though now an institute of the BAC, the Landscape Institute curriculum still involves partnerships with the Arnold Arboretum in addition to partnerships with The Olmsted Center for Landscape Preservation, Historic New England, and the Wakefield Trust.